nilsjung/advanced-software-programming/readme.md

 ### Development
 * Adding a new requirement to `package.json` requires a build refresh `docker-compose build && docker-compose up` (maybe should be simplyfied in a `makefile`)

+### Testing
+There is already a rudimentary testing possibility. `make test` starts the test routine that is defined in the `package.json` within the docker-container.
+This has to be improved.